Davidpereira2803/RPI2-FreeRTOS-CAN-BUS/README.md

 Copy the kernel7.img file to the SD-Card of your RPI and turn the RPI on, rename the original kernel7.img file to still keep the standard OS functional.

 Note: The SD-Card should be flashed and have running Raspbian OS on it, for the default configuration and bin files.

+# CAN BUS Module
+The project requires CAN BUS modules, for instance we used MCP2515 CAN controller and TJA1050 CAN Transceiver.

+Refer to this repository to see the changes required if you choose a 5V module: [Link Text](https://github.com/tolgakarakurt/CANBus-MCP2515-Raspi/tree/master?tab=readme-ov-file)